-4.6.1 Recommended Husbandry systems that allow young lambs to remain in the flock with their mothers until weaning occurs naturally are recommended.

-4.6.3 Newly weaned or separated lambs must be kept in groups of familiar animals.
+- 4.6.1 Recommended Husbandry systems that allow young lambs to remain in the flock with their mothers until weaning occurs naturally are recommended. - 4.6.2 Not allocated. - 4.6.3 Newly weaned or separated lambs must be kept in groups of familiar animals.

-4.6.5 Separation of the lamb from its mother must involve methods designed to cause as little stress as possible.

-4.6.6 After separation lambs and their mothers must either be kept in adjacent pens where they can see, hear and sniff/lick each other or be completely out of sight and hearing of each other.

-4.6.7 Feed for freshly weaned lambs must be clean and appealing.

-4.6.8 Not allocated

-4.6.9 Recommended Lambs should not be weaned from milk before they are 12 weeks of age.

-4.6.10 Lambs must not be weaned from milk before they are six weeks of age.

-4.6.11 - 4.6.12 Not allocated

-4.6.13 Weaning lambs in a meat sheep flock at less than three months of age is prohibited (see 4.6.16).

-4.6.14 Lambs that are not yet weaned may be separated from their mothers at less than three months of age if they go direct to slaughter.
+- 4.6.4 Not allocated. - 4.6.5 Separation of the lamb from its mother must involve methods designed to cause as little stress as possible. - 4.6.6 After separation lambs and their mothers must either be kept in adjacent pens where they can see, hear and sniff/lick each other or be completely out of sight and hearing of each other. - 4.6.7 Feed for freshly weaned lambs must be clean and appealing. - 4.6.8 Not allocated - 4.6.9 Recommended Artificially reared lambs should not be weaned from milk before they are 12 weeks of age. - 4.6.10 Artificially reared lambs must not be weaned from milk before they are six weeks of age. - 4.6.11 4.6.12 Not allocated - 4.6.13 Weaning lambs in a meat sheep flock at less than three months of age is prohibited (see 4.6.16). - 4.6.14 Lambs that are not yet weaned may be separated from their mothers at less than three months of age if they go direct to slaughter.